 The Forum Advantage: Hands-on Experience and High-level Expertise

 The Forum has a practical, problem-solving approach to achieving results.
-Since its founding a decade ago, it has supported governments and citizens around the world – throughtraining, the provision of expertise and impartial practical education.
+Since its founding nearly two decades ago, it has supported governments and citizens around the world – through training, the provision of expertise and impartial practical education.

 Our Core Principle: “Learning From Each Other”